charroux/rentalservice/k8s/KUSTOMIZE.md

 ### Minikube
 - Uses `minikube tunnel` for LoadBalancer services
-- NGINX Ingress via addon
+- NGINX Ingress via addon (default: NodePort, must be patched to LoadBalancer)
-- Access via `minikube ip`
+- Access via `127.0.0.1` (with tunnel and LoadBalancer patch)
 - **Images:** `imagePullPolicy: IfNotPresent` - images must be built in Minikube's Docker daemon with `eval $(minikube docker-env)`
 - **Replicas:** 1 per deployment (optimized for limited Minikube resources)
+- **Important:** Ingress controller must be changed to LoadBalancer type for tunnel to work

 ## Istio Configuration